Shirin30/Symbl.ai-Assignment/README.md

 7. Go inside frontend folder using `cd frontend`

-8. Install dependencies using 'npm i`
+8. Install dependencies using `npm i`

 9. Start the development server using `npm run start`